Tip 6: Early to Bed, Early to Rise

 - Smoke a cigarette or use tobacco (18% very likely vs. 10%)

-We've all seen statistics like this, but it really it boils down to this: PRIORITY!
+We've all seen statistics like this, but it boils down to this: PRIORITY!
 Do you love yourself, your body, and your health enough to give your body what it needs- SLEEP?
-Sleep is more than just getting rested it affects eating habits, weight gain, work, exercise, involvement in family events.
+Sleep is more than just getting rested.
+It affects eating habits, weight gain, work, exercise, and involvement in family events.
 (All vital things if life change is important to you.)

 So this week, as the holiday rush begins, take some time to rest and let your body restore itself.
-Love yourself enough to let your body recover from the stress you put yourself through every day of the week.
-You will gain an amazing edge mentally, physically, and emotionally, the edge that far too few Americans have anymore- the edge of being well rested!
+Love yourself enough to allow your body to recover from the stress you put yourself through every day of the week.
+You will gain a fantastic edge mentally, physically, and emotionally, the edge that far too few Americans have anymore- the edge of being well rested!

 Libby Wright, mother of four who homeschools, is an original founder of SupplementRelief.com in 2010.
 She suffered through challenging diseases including Interstitial Cystitis, Graves and Lyme.
 After years of little progress with traditional medicine, she pursued integrative medicine, applied what she learned, and got healthier.
 She became passionate about wanting others to experience the same "relief" she had come to know, and SupplementRelief.com was born.
 She is now managing her illness with a lot of prayer, a lot of nutrition/supplements, and a little prescription medicine.
 She has been able to resume her normal life and, while there is no cure for her particular conditions, she is able to cope, enjoy every day, and encourage others.